AP® Calculus BC Free-Response Questions (FRQs)

 You are not expected to show intermediate steps when you need to do any of these four things in a Part A FRQ.
 Just show the setup correctly, plug it into your calculator, and give the numerical answer.

 If you haven't completed your responses in Part A and find extra time after tackling the Part B questions, revisit the Part A questions to complete any unfinished work.
-Keep in mind, however, that you won't have access to your calculator during this time, which may restrict what you can accomplish.
+However, remember that you won't have access to your calculator during this time, which may restrict what you can accomplish.

-If you spot a mistake in the way you've set up an integral or equation, correct it, even if you're unable to compute the result without a calculator.
+Correct any mistakes in setting up an integral or equation, even if you can't compute the result without a calculator.
 Setting up the problem correctly can still earn you points, even without arriving at the correct numerical answer.

 AP Calculus BC free-response question examples